-We maintain a Supply Chain Map of all our suppliers of precious metals, minerals and gemstones with information about the different tiers down to the origin of raw materials (when possible).
-To collect this information, we engage with our suppliers through, among others, sustainability and traceability questionnaires, digital platform, publicly available information, interviews, and on-site visits.
-All documents accompanying the precious goods are also scanned and archived on our servers, guaranteeing computerized traceability between the supplier's documents (transfer documents) and our unique receipt numbers.
+Chopard maintains a Supply Chain Map of all its suppliers of precious metals, minerals and gemstones with information about the different tiers down to the origin of raw materials (when possible).
+To collect this information, Chopard engages with its suppliers through, among others, sustainability and traceability questionnaires, digital platform, publicly available information, interviews, and on-site visits.
+All documents accompanying the precious goods are also scanned and archived on its servers, guaranteeing computerized traceability between the supplier's documents (transfer documents) and its unique receipt numbers.